 Snacks and foods aren’t the only things with pumpkin spice alternatives.
 Recently, pumpkin spice has become a very popular scent for candles, perfumes and car fresheners.
 This recent popularity is undoubtedly a direct effect of the success of the PSL and other pumpkin flavored treats.

 “I like the smell of pumpkin spice because it reminds me of fall, which is my favorite season,” sophomore Emma Franz said.

 Even though pumpkin spice is extremely popular and can be found in almost every grocery store, people have mixed feelings about it.
 Some people love the scent and the flavor because it reminds them of the comfort that fall brings, but others don’t understand the craze.

 “I don’t understand why pumpkin spice is such a big deal, especially the flavor of it,” sophomore Adrianna Luna said.
 “I can get the aesthetic of it because it’s probably pleasing since the color matches with fall.
 But the flavor of it, it’s just not good.”

 Pumpkin spice in the fall is inevitable and inescapable.
 Some people love everything pumpkin spice flavored but others believe that the increase of pumpkin spice flavored foods is too excessive.
 Whether someone thinks the pumpkin spice trend is too much or not enough depends on their personal taste, but everyone can agree that pumpkin spice has overpowered the fall season.

-Featured image courtesy Katheryn Buncik, CC license
+Photo courtesy of Katheryn Buncik, CC license